Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 #### Configuration Setup

-You can create the config files needed for operator registration using the below command:
+**Step 1:** Create the config files needed for operator registration using the below command:

 ```
 eigenlayer operator config create